Bank of America Home Loans: Insurance

-The Insurance segment activities include offering property, casualty, life and credit insurance as an underwriter and as an insurance agency, and providing reinsurance coverage to primary mortgage insurers, through two business units: Balboa Life and Casualty Operations, and Balboa Reinsurance Company.
+The Insurance segment activities include offering property, casualty, life, and credit insurance as an underwriter and as an insurance agency and providing reinsurance coverage to primary mortgage insurers through two business units: Balboa Life and Casualty Operations, and Balboa Reinsurance Company.

-Balboa Life and Casualty Group underwrite property, casualty, life and credit insurance in all 50 states.
-Its products include Lender-Placed Property and Auto, which includes lender-placed auto insurance and lender-placed, real-property hazard insurance; Voluntary Homeowners and Auto, which underwrites retail homeowners insurance and home warranty plans for consumers, and Life and Credit, which underwrites term life, credit life and credit disability insurance products.
+Balboa Life and Casualty Group underwrite property, casualty, life, and credit insurance in all 50 states.
+Its products include Lender-Placed Property and Auto, which includes lender-placed auto insurance and lender-placed, real-property hazard insurance; Voluntary Homeowners and Auto, which underwrites retail homeowners insurance and home warranty plans for consumers; and Life and Credit, which underwrites term life, credit life, and credit disability insurance products.

 Balboa Reinsurance Company provides a mezzanine layer of reinsurance coverage for losses between minimum and maximum specified amounts to the insurance companies that provide private mortgage insurance (PMI) on loans in its servicing portfolio.
-It provides this coverage with respect to substantially all of the loans in the Company's portfolio that are covered by PMI, which generally includes all conventional loans with an original loan amount in excess of 80% of the property's appraised value.
-In return for providing this coverage, it earns a portion of the PMI premiums.
+It provides this coverage concerning substantially all of the loans in the Company's portfolio that are covered by PMI, which generally includes all conventional loans with an original loan amount over 80% of the property's appraised value.
+It earns a portion of the PMI premiums in return for providing this coverage.

 Global operations

-The primary activities of the Global Operations segment was Global Home Loans (GHL): a UK third party administrator (TPA) formed out of a joint venture between Countrywide and Woolwich plc in 1998.
-Activities included Loan Processing and Subservicing, providing mortgage loan application processing and mortgage loan subservicing in the United Kingdom.
+The primary activities of the Global Operations segment was Global Home Loans (GHL): a UK third-party administrator (TPA) formed out of a joint venture between Countrywide and Woolwich plc in 1998.
+Activities included Loan Processing and subservicing, providing mortgage loan application processing, and mortgage loan subservicing in the United Kingdom.

-Following the acquisition of Woolwich by Barclays plc, this relationship developed further, with GHL acquiring the Barclays mortgage portfolio, through a transfer of ownership of the Barclays mortgage operation in Leeds to GHL in 2003.
+Following the acquisition of Woolwich by Barclays plc, this relationship developed further, with GHL adding the servicing of the Barclays mortgage portfolio and expanding operations with the transfer of ownership of the Barclays mortgage operation in Leeds to GHL in 2003.

 By 2005, GHL operation processed more than £11.3 billion ($20.3 billion) in loans, all of which are subserviced for Barclays, PLC, the joint venture partner.
 As of December 31, 2005, Global's subservicing portfolio was £59 billion ($102 billion).

 In November 2005, Barclays announced that it intended to terminate the third party administration arrangement with GHL and bring the mortgage originations and servicing operations back in-house.
 This resulted in Countrywide buying out Barclays' remaining 30% stake in GHL.
 Barclays brought the operation back in-house in February 2006.